encore428/amtodo/README.md

 04   push:
 05     branches:
 06       - "main"
+07
+08 jobs:

 ```

+Name of this action is `build-push-docjer-image', and it has a few jobs that follow.

-This specifies that actions defined in this file will be triggered whenever there is a `push` at branch `main`.
+This specifies that jobs defined in this file will be triggered whenever there is a `push` at branch `main`.

 Reference was made to https://github.com/marketplace/actions/build-and-push-docker-images for this step of the exercise.

-# Run a Docker build
+## Run a Docker build

 `.github/workflows/docker-containers.yml` has as its first job `build` defined to build a docker image.

 ```
- 8 jobs:
- 9   build:
+09   build:
 10     runs-on: ubuntu-latest
 11     steps:
 ...